Gipetto/andylynnparker.com/src/portfolio/product-copy.md

         Method Packaging
 ---

-<h2>Product, Packaging, and Other Copy</h2>
+## Product, Packaging, and Other Copy

-<p>The following examples include product descriptions for e-commerce sites Snapfish and Method, as well as copy for Method product packaging, hang tags, and a printed coupon.</p>
+The following examples include product descriptions for e-commerce sites Snapfish and Method, as well as copy for Method product packaging, hang tags, and a printed coupon.

 {% from "portfolio.macro.njk" import gallery %}
 {{ gallery(assets) }}